Robb Krumlauf: Early life and education

-Robb was born in Ohio and raised in New York.
+Robb was born in Ohio and raised in Ohio and New York.
 He graduated from Vanderbilt University in 1970 with a degree in chemical engineering.
 He later went to The Ohio State University and received his PhD in developmental biology in 1979.
 He has since gone on to be a researcher and professor.

 Career

 After Krumlauf had completed his formal education, he was hired at Beatson Institute for Cancer Research along with the Fox Chase Cancer Center.
 In 1985, he moved to London to work at what is now known as the Francis Crick Institute.
 This institution is one of the most well-known biomedical research centers in the world.
-At the turn of the millennium, Krumlauf came back to the United States and resided in Missouri.
-He has since taken on three occupations and has been a professor at the University of Kansas, the University of Kansas School of Medicine, and the University of Missouri at Kansas Dental School.
-He is now the director of the Stowers Institute for Medical Research.
+At the turn of the millennium, Krumlauf came back to the United States to become the founding scientific director of the Stowers Institute for Medical Research.
+He also is taken a professor at the University of Kansas, the University of Kansas School of Medicine, and the University of Missouri at Kansas Dental School.
+He is now the director emeritus of the Stowers Institute for Medical Research.